LSCasas/Cecylocos-Website/README.md

 # Cecylocos - Website

-I created the "Cecy Locos" website in June 2022 while studying at CECyTEM.
+I created the "Cecy Locos" website in June 2022 while studying at CECyTEM Tultepc.
 Cecy Locos is a website dedicated to promoting its experience in snack preparation.
 It provides information about its locations, contact details, and surveys to interact with its customers.
 I used HTML and CSS, improving my understanding of these technologies.
 ## Features

 - **Responsive Design:** Utilizes responsive styles (responsive.css) to ensure compatibility across devices..